yak-toto/yak-server/README.md

 ### Database

 To setup a database, run `yak env init`.
 This will ask you to fill different configuration in order build env file.
-Once done, you can run a docker script to start postgres database.
+Once done, you can run a docker script to start postgres database (at `scripts/postgresrun`)

 ### Backend